chepeniv/hacksprint_fall2024_retrospective/essay.md

-the overall development for me involved a lot of solitary all-night coding. it's really the way i like to work. unfortunately however, this means that there's a builtin delay in communication between me and my team. compounding to the difficulties, was the circumstance that my partners had various commitments outside of our project that had to be attended to. those primarily being their work and personal relationships. for better or worse, their resultant absence gave me the liberty to take initiative on my own without consultation.
+the overall development for me involved a lot of solitary all-night coding. it's really the way i like to work. unfortunately however, this means that there's a builtin delay in communication between me and my team. compounding to the difficulties, were the circumstances that my partners had with various commitments outside of our project that had to be attended to. those primarily being their work and personal relationships. for better or worse, their resultant absence gave me the liberty to take initiative on my own without much consultation.

 in the end, i really enjoyed the entire development process. going from composing the front-end, the interactive logic, setting up the back-end, writing